p3t33/nixos_flake/README.md

-Personal [NixOs] configurations defined with [Home Manager] in a flake.
+Personal [NixOS] configurations defined with [Home Manager] in a flake.
 This repo is a work in progress, containing configuration files for my various machines.